robert-szeto/data210_git_basics/README.md

 Hello this change was made on my local machine.
 Hello this change was mad on github.
+Hello this change was made on my local machine on the dev branch only.

 Linux/Bash commands:
 ls - lists files in current directory.
 Flags; -a - shows hidden files. -l - shows more detailed info